antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 explained in the book [Turn the ship around].
 Don't tell people what they have to do but help them to define next steps and identify trade-offs.
-I always try to make questions instead of give answers: "Have you tried ...?", "What do you think of... ?", "What do you propose as alternative?", etc.
+I always try to make questions instead of give answers: "Have you tried ...?", "What do you think of... ?", "What do you propose as alternative?", etc. [Senior Engineers build consensus].

 You will have a better life, and which it's more important, you will focus in what's really important.
 The team will grow and learn and they will be happy